 Have you ever come across a number that keeps going on and on, never ending and never repeating?
-That mysterious kind of number is called an irrational number. whereas irrational numbers are part of the real number system, they behave in unique and engaging ways.
+These types of numbers are called irrational numbers.
+Whereas irrational numbers are part of the real number system, they behave in unique and engaging ways.

 In this blog, we’ll explain what irrational numbers are, how they’re different from other types of numbers, and how they appear in real life.
-You’ll also see some simple examples, common misconceptions, and fun facts to make learning easier.
+You’ll also find some simple examples, common misconceptions, and fun facts about irrational numbers on this page.
+All topics are covered under irrational numbers in the simplest way to make learning easy and fun for students.

 Table of Contents

-Before we jump into irrational numbers, let's first understand real numbers.
+To understand irrational numbers, we will first have to understand real numbers, as irrational numbers are a part of the real number family.
 A real number is any number that you can find on the number line.
 This includes:

 Whole numbers (0, 1, 2, 3, …)